 - In the Phineas and Ferb episode, "We Call it Maze," in a slightly different approach to this trope, Dr. Doofenshmirtz shouts "Welcome to my evil space station!"
 To which his echo replies, "Station... station...
 COOKIE!...
 Station" This happens to him again later in the episode. and then to Buford at the end of the episode.

-- On one Pepé Le Pew cartoon, Pepe has Penelope cornered at Echo Point and decides to try something.
+- In Heaven Scent Pepé Le Pew has Penelope cornered at Echo Point and decides to try something.

 Pepe: I, I, I!
 Love, love, love!
 You, you, you!